-My memory is not something I would ever win an award for; ironically enough, all of my motivation stems from a single memory that will forever be engraved in my mind.
-There I stood, in a tiny clinic in the States.
-My husband by my side, my daughter, who was but a child back then, sitting at my feet, my son lying on the only piece of furniture in the room and the doctor standing in front of me.
+My memory is not something I would ever win an award for; but ironically enough, all of my motivation stems from a single memory that will forever be engraved in my mind.
+There I stood, in a tiny clinic in the USA, my husband Khalid by my side, my daughter Sara, who was but a child back then, sitting at my feet, my son Suhail lying on the only piece of furniture in the room and the Head of the Neurology Department standing in front of me.

 My entire world stood still as he uttered the words “there is nothing you can do for your son.” to which I replied in my head “you do not know me”.
 The second I said those words was like I etched them in stone as a promise to my son & myself to do everything in my power to bring him back..
 Suhail was diagnosed back then with “Autism”.